bmmpxf/QGIS-Documentation/source/docs/training_manual/vector_analysis/network_analysis.rst

 - :guilabel:`Direction`: :guilabel:`Two-way direction`
 - :guilabel:`Speed`: :guilabel:`60`

+* Click :guilabel:`OK`.

 |basic| |FA| Use the Tool
 -------------------------------------------------------------------------------

-Find two points, on roads, on your map.
+Find two points on roads on your map.
 They do not need to have any significance, but they should be connected by roads and separated by a reasonable distance: